Métis Nation British Columbia

 - Knowledge and awareness of Métis Nation BC structures, legislation, and acts.

 - Knowledge and/or awareness of the historical and contemporary contributions made by Métis people in BC.

-- Able to effectively communicate both verbally and in writing.
+- Demonstrated ability to effectively communicate both verbally and in writing.

 - Other duties may be assigned as needed to help ensure the efficient operation of MNBC.